LavaStaff

 Choose LavaStaff

-When you want nearshore business support staffing with managed onboarding, lower buyer drag, and stronger same-day collaboration from Latin America.
+When you want a nearshore business support staffing service with managed onboarding, faster ramp-up, lower buyer drag, and stronger same-day collaboration from Latin America, especially for recurring SMB back-office and operations lanes.

 Choose recruiter-led hiring

-When the role should become a direct long-term hire and your team has the capacity to run the full search and management process.
+When the role should become a direct long-term hire and your team has the capacity to run the search, close process, onboarding, and daily management yourself.

 Choose workforce platforms

-When the worker is already identified and the remaining job is compliant employment infrastructure.
+When the worker is already identified and the remaining job is compliant employment infrastructure, payroll, and local contracting.

 Choose freelancer marketplaces